-- 3.20 The Social Partners acknowledge that essential to good governance is the effective management of a Public Service which is efficient and timely in the provision of those services necessary for the further development of Barbados, particularly those which affect the competitiveness of the economy in the context of globalisation. - 3.21 The Social Partners therefore support the provision of a comprehensive legislative framework to satisfy the vision of the enlightened management of a modern public service that is trained, educated and motivated to perform its regulatory and other functions with promptness, efficiency and courtesy.
+- 3.24 The Social Partners acknowledge that essential to good governance is the effective management of a Public Service which is efficient and timely in the provision of those services necessary for the further development of Barbados, particularly those which affect the competitiveness of the economy in the context of globalisation. - 3.25 The Social Partners recognise the enactment of the Public Service Act 2007-41 and subsequent amendments and support the provision of a legislative framework to satisfy the vision of the enlightened management of a modern public service that is trained, educated and motivated to perform its regulatory and other functions with promptness, efficiency and courtesy. - 3.26 The Social Partners support the continued reform of the Public Service into a modern and efficient organisation which is independent, impartial and accountable, and whose administrative policies promote innovation, initiative, and an acceleration in the making of decisions, and, in general, provide working conditions which are conducive to increased productivity and greater job satisfaction. - 3.27 Additionally, the Social Partners agree to the establishment of procedures which would allow for greater empowerment of public officers, and also for the provision of those supporting resources necessary to ensure improved efficiency, effectiveness and productivity.

-- 3.22 The Social Partners support the continued reform of the Public Service into a modern and efficient organisation which is independent, impartial and accountable, and whose administrative policies promote innovation, initiative, and an acceleration in the making of decisions, and, in general, provide working conditions which are conducive to increased productivity and greater job satisfaction. - 3.23 The Social Partners acknowledge the specific role of the Office of Public Sector Reform and the efforts it has made in government departments to improve the delivery of services and to provide greater customer satisfaction.
-The Social Partners support the strengthening of the capacity of the Office of Public Sector Reform to implement programmes designed to achieve the necessary changes in attitude in public officers and the way in which government departments function. - 3.24 The Social Partners continue to support such transparent recruitment, promotion and training policies as will ensure that the Public Service is staffed by persons of integrity who are highly trained, well motivated, and whose commitment to duty is in the best traditions of the Public Service of Barbados. - 3.25 The Social Partners acknowledge that the process for the resolution of grievances and disputes in the Public Service has historically not included any utilisation of the concilition services of the Labour Department, and that this has placed its labour management relations at a disadvantage. - 3.
-26 The Social Partners also recognise that there are different types of public sector enterprises and that the potential for industrial disharmony is increased in circumstances where the functioning of one public sector enterprise is dependent in whole or in part upon another enterprise. - 3.
-27 The Social Partners therefore agree to promote the establishment of conciliation and other dispute resolution processes designed to take account of the various types of public sector enterprise and to ensure a speedier resolution of grievances and disputes in those enterprises.
+- 3.28 The Social Partners continue to support such transparent recruitment, promotion and training policies as will ensure that the Public Service is staffed by persons of integrity who are highly trained, well motivated, and whose commitment to duty is in the best traditions of the Public Service of Barbados. - 3.29 The Social Partners acknowledge that the process for the resolution of grievances and disputes in the Public Service has historically not included any utilisation of the conciliation services of the Labour Department, and that this has placed its labour management relations at a disadvantage. - 3.30 The Social Partners also recognise that there are different types of public sector enterprises and that the potential for industrial disharmony is increased in circumstances where the functioning of one public sector enterprise is dependent in whole or in part upon another enterprise. - 3.31 The Social Partners therefore agree to promote the establishment of conciliation and other dispute resolution processes designed to take account of the various types of public sector enterprise and to ensure a speedier resolution of grievances and disputes in those enterprises.